matheus23/irreactive.com/content/power-of-types.md

 sum2 : (Int, Int) -> Int
 ```

-Can one of these functions do more than the other?
+Is one of these functions more empowering to a user?
 So, is one of their types more powerful?

-Both functions seem to sum two numbers, none of these actually gives you any more information than the other, it's just that the inputs are given in two different ways.
+Both functions seem to sum two numbers, none of these actually give you any more information than the other, it's just that the inputs are given in two different ways.

 We can show that two functions are equally powerful by implementing each function given the other one: